nyjackson/SBA-308A/README.md

 ### uiHelpers.js ###
 Contains html element creation functions.

-- createTarotCard: creates a the tarot card to display
+- createTarotCard: creates a tarot card to display
 - uploadCard: adds the card to the gallery
 - clearCards: clears all cards from the gallery
-- getImage: creates the cards corresponding image located in "./images"
+- getImage: creates the cards' corresponding image located in "./images"
 - getTarotInfo: creates the corresponding tarot card's information
 - craftAbout: creates the about section